ertgl/export-map-generator/README.md

 #### Convention-first, plugin-friendly

 Start with presets, extend or override as needed.
+From file-system API to entry generation, every step is customizable.

 <details open>
   <summary>
     <b>
-      Demonstration: Using the built-in presets
+      Demonstration: Configuration with the built-in presets
     </b>
   </summary>